NextGenSoftwareUK/zypherpunk/README.md

 - Financial privacy is accessible to everyone, not just crypto natives
 - Sets new standard for privacy-first wallet UX

-### Technical Innovation: OASIS Web4 as Integration Layer
+### Technical Innovation: OASIS as Integration Layer

-We leverage our own back-end, OASIS, to integrate all providers - allowing chains with totally different architectures to exist in a single place, without compromising on their USPs.

 **What Makes This Special:**
 - Provider abstraction layer that unifies chains with completely different architectures